Applied Mechanics

 Acknowledgement

-The principals and school of thought is inspired by my old teacher Bertil Nilsson, who introduced us to computational thinking.
+The principles and school of thought is inspired by my old teacher Bertil Nilsson, who introduced us to computational thinking.
 Nilsson utilized computer based mathematics [1] for several decades now, focusing more on mathematical modeling and analysis than on rudimentary mathematics.

 This site is inspired by the Computational Thinking course given at MIT, as well as the Underactuated Robotics course.